Lavyadev/nicsiGPT-BillVerifier/README.md

 ### 1. Invoice & Supporting Document Extraction
 The foundation of the platform.
 The system ingests and understands a wide array of document types submitted as a single package.
 -   **Parses:** Invoices, Manpower Reports (MPR), Attendance Reports, Salary Proofs, Completion Certificates, and more.
--   **Technology:** A Deep Learning model with integrated OCR capabilities (based on LayoutLM architecture) for high-accuracy, context-aware data extraction.
+-   **Technology:** An LLM model with integrated OCR capabilities for high-accuracy, context-aware data extraction.

 ### 🔁 Enhanced Document Ingestion Workflow (with Pre-Submission Alerts)